Updated: Jan 19th 2020

-All prices are roundtrip, tax included and in CAD.
+All prices are one-way, tax included and in CAD.

 Flight prices can change on the daily!
-I will update this blog a few times throughout 2019, but prices might go higher or lower depending on sales and how full the planes get.
-Most of the flights are with WestJet, Air Canada, Air Transat or United.
+I will update this blog a few times throughout 2020, but prices might go higher or lower depending on sales and how full the planes get.
+Most of the flights are with WestJet, Air Canada, Air Transat, and Swoop.

 Toronto's Cheapest Flights

 - Cartagena $272 (Jan-Mar) Air Transat